 We can guide a free credit check and help you request information.
 Don’t agree to payments until the basics are clear.
 See What is debt collection? for how accounts are sold or assigned.

-Have Us Check Your LetterContact often ramps up over time.
+Check My LetterContact often ramps up over time.
 Knowing what each type of contact means can keep things calm and on track.

 Usually a statement of balance and a request to pay or get in touch.
 Save everything and note reference numbers.
 If you’re unsure about the details, ask for information in writing and avoid on-the-spot commitments.